 If you visit Gothenburg in the summer, you have to make a stop at Liseberg, a famous amusement park in the city.
 Not only famous for its exciting rides, the park is also the venue for many interesting events.
 You will also enjoy sitting in its landscaped sculpture garden.

-During your Sweden travel, there are also a few interesting castles to see in this town.
+If you’re looking for something interesting and wondering what to see in Sweden, there are also a few interesting castles to see in Uppsala that might catch your interest.
 Two of which were built during the Renaissance period: The Skokloster Castle and The Uppsala Castle.

 To witness the greatness of modern architecture and civil engineering, try to cross the Oresund Strait by car or train over the Oresund Bridge.
 This 7845-meter bridge connects Sweden and Denmark.
 Turning Torso, a residential building with the shape of a twisted tower, is another modern architecture wonder that you can see in the wonderful city of Malmo, making the city one of the best places to visit in Sweden.

 Situated in the northernmost area of the country, Swedish Lapland is the Arctic part of Sweden.
-This area is definitely on the list of places to visit in Sweden.
+This area is definitely on the list of what to see in Sweden.
 Swedish Lapland is the place where you can observe the magical Northern Lights during winter and the amazing Midnight Sun during summer.
-Lapland is also the perfect spot to experience the Sami culture since it is the home of this Europe indigenous tribe.
+It is also the perfect spot to experience the Sami culture since it is the home of this Europe indigenous tribe.

-A coastal town in the Swedish Lapland, Lulea is a perfect place to spend enjoy your Sweden travel.
-Not only is it the home of Gammelstad Church Village, Lulea also has a lot of other historical sites and natural beauty to explore.
+A coastal town in the Swedish Lapland, Luleå is one of the beautiful places in Sweden to spend a holiday and is perfect for those seeking something out of the ordinary.
+Not only is it the home of Gammelstad Church Village, Luleå also has a lot of other historical sites and natural beauty to explore all year round.

 Head to Norrbottens Järnvägsmuseum to see its impressive old train collections.
-You can see steam train locomotive still in its perfect condition here.
+You can see steam train locomotive still in its perfect condition there.

 To get a closer look of Sweden wilderness, plan a trip to Kosterhavet.
-Here you will find the one and only Sweden marine national park.
-If you want to dip yourself in the fresh sea water, you can go to Tjurpannan Naturreservat, a scenic part of this national park.
+Here you will find the one and only Sweden marine national park and if you want to dip yourself in the fresh sea water, you can go to Tjurpannan Naturreservat, a scenic part of this national park.

 This Sweden’s largest island will amaze you with its scenic nature.
 Lummelunda Cave is a famous spot to go caving.
 Or if you want something less extreme, you can have a picnic in DBW’s Botanical Garden.

 In Gotland, you will find a medieval city wall called Visby City Wall.
-If the wall does not satisfy your craving for history, then you should visit Gotland Museum.
-The Gotland Museum has been around since 1875.
+If the wall does not satisfy your craving for history, then you should visit Gotland Museum which has been around since 1875.

-The home of Lund University, one of the oldest and top-notched universities in Europe, Lund is one of the favorite places to visit in Sweden.
+The home of Lund University, one of the oldest and top-notched universities in Europe, Lund is one of the places in Sweden you must not miss.
 In the university complex, there is The Lund University Historical Museum that houses impressive historical artifacts, dated as early as from the Stone Age.

 In the Old Town, you will find Lund Cathedral standing majestically with its Romanesque architectural style.
 Kulturen Open Air Museum is located not far from the cathedral.